gtx-lover-69/Matteo-CLI-FileTool/README.md

 <img width="885" height="312" alt="image" src="https://github.com/user-attachments/assets/db3462df-6492-4a03-98bc-6ad119ebee36" />
 This shows the Main menu and file opening process, where the user is prompted to enter a file which does not exist.
 When asked to create the file, the user typed "n" for no.

+NO AI WAS USED IN THE MAKING OF THIS TOOL!